Energy-filtered random-phase states as microcanonical thermal pure quantum states

 Figures~\ref{fig:ESbeta}(g)-\ref{fig:ESbeta}(i) show the $\tau$ dependence of the inverse temperature $\beta_\tau(E)$.
 The inverse temperature starts with its value in the zero-filtering-time limit,

 corresponding to the infinite temperature.
 At finite $\tau$, $\beta_\tau(E)$ can be either positive or negative as it is obvious from Eq.~(\ref{eq:betaTr}).
-The positive (negative) temperatures can be obtained when the energy expectation value ${\cal E}_{\tau}(E)$ is larger (smaller) than the target energy $E$.
-Indeed, the inverse temperature for $E/NJ=0.5$ remains around 0 even when $\tau$ is increased, and the inverse temperature for the target energy smaller (larger) than $E/NJ=0.5$ is positive (negative).
+The positive (negative) temperature can be obtained when the energy expectation value ${\cal E}_{\tau}(E)$ is larger (smaller) than the target energy $E$.
+Indeed, the inverse temperature for $E/NJ=0.5$ remains around 0 even when $\tau$ is increased, and the inverse temperature for the target energy smaller (larger) than $E/NJ=0.5$ (corresponding to the infinite temperature) is positive (negative).
 This is expected because the slope of the magenta line in Fig.~\ref{fig:nos} is related to the inverse temperature at the corresponding target energy, i.e., $\beta_\tau(E)=\partial_E\ln{\Tr[\hat{G}_{\tau}(E)]}$ from Eqs.~(\ref{eq:beta}) and (\ref{eq:STr}).